ipilcher/fdf/doc/openwrt.md

 The library (and its header file) must be installed before it can be used to build FDF.
-First, copy the library to the library directory and create two symbolic links, one that matches the library's so name and one that is unversioned.
+First, copy the library to the library directory and create two symbolic links, one that matches the library's soname and one that is unversioned.

 ```